FailAcademy/learning/wdp-vancouver/_slides/week-03/01-gulp.md

 Linting is a way for us to **check problematic patterns** in our code and make sure that it **adheres to certain style guidelines** for our project.

 Essentially, it's a way for you to set-up some rules about **how you want your code to always look**.
-You can then check your code again these rules, and ensure that you're following them.
+You can then check your code against these rules, and ensure that you're following them.

 _Why should we care about doing this?_